The common snails that chomp on backyard gardens and emerge after rains have wilder love lives than you ever dreamed.

 One example of those different interests causing conflict can be found in hermaphroditic flatworms.
 The sparring between two individuals, each attempting to impregnate the other without receiving any sperm, is called “penis fencing.”
 Although both flatworms are equally capable of giving and receiving sperm, it’s a lot easier for each of them to impregnate the other and skedaddle than to grow offspring themselves.
 The result is often a marathon dance of “not it,” with members extended and at the ready the whole time.

-Because the dart-shooting impregnation technique seems similarly aggressive, Chase and Vaga expected to find some indication of similar avoidance among the garden snails.
+Because the dart-shooting impregnation technique technique–which doesn’t transfer sperm but instead increases the chances of successful insemination–seems similarly aggressive, Chase and Vaga expected to find some indication of similar avoidance among the garden snails.
 They measured whether the snail that shot first had an advantage or whether snails made any effort to avoid being the first to receive the dart.
 They even collected data on how much sperm each snail delivered.
 But none of it made a difference: the snails seem truly content to let their partner perform an identical role, regardless of who got a faster start.

 Get Our Newsletter